Game-Titan/CSharp-OrderManagementSystem/README.md

 ## License

-[Remember to add your chosen license here, such as the MIT License, once you've created the LICENSE file in your repository.]
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.